bwarren2/dota2_item_sprites/README.md

 2. You want all the images in the input directory included

 You should probably hack at the code a bit if these assumptions are not suitable for you.

+# Next Steps
+Testing would probably be good.